• Skip to primary navigation

 2 15-ounce lentils

 • Meanwhile, make your cheese sauce: it will require steaming a few more potatoes and sweet potatoes, then blending the sauce ingredients together.
 See recipe for details.
-Note: You may need to add more water to steam.
+Note: You may need to add more water to the pot to steam.

 1 batch Everyday Vegan Cheese Sauce